thuglabs/solana-nft-token-metadata-update/README.md

 This script updates existing NFTs created with Candy Machine on the blockchain with updated metadata.
 It have 2 commands: `download-meta` current metadata and `update` with new metadata.

+Script logs all failed tokens in case of any, so you can retry upload them separately.
+Also, it do update retry with some sleep time in case of fail.
+By default it suppose to update tokens in the list between 0 and 10k. you can edit specific range [at this line](https://github.com/thuglabs/token-metadata-update/blob/master/src/index.ts#L177).
+Also, you can set to update single token [here](https://github.com/thuglabs/token-metadata-update/blob/master/src/index.ts#L174).

 ## Prepare

 Install dependencies.